OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 * Change the *Port* to `22`.
 * Enter your Cowboy username and password.
 * Click *Connect*.
-* Your Cyberduck window should now look like the picture below.
+* Your Cyberduck window now looks like the picture below.
-* You can drag and drop files in both directions from this window.
+* You can drag and drop files in both directions.

 ![Cyberduck Connected](img/cyberduck_connected.png "Cyberduck After Logging In")